PauloDourado22/Watermark-App/README.md

 (Optional) Click Upload Logo to use a logo as a watermark.
 Ensure the logo is a PNG with transparency.

 Type your watermark text in the input box (if using text).

+Select the position of the watermark from the dropdown menu.

 Click Add Watermark to apply it.